yigitcancomlek/hw1-decision-trees/README.md

-# HW1: Decision trees for EECS 349 @ NU
+# HW1: Decision trees - EECS 349 @ NU

 In this assignment, you will:
 - Understand and implement evaluation measures for machine learning algorithms